fluent/fluent-plugin-opensearch/README.md

 ability to provide your own Sniffer class to implement whatever connection reload logic you require.
 In addition, there is a new `Fluent::Plugin::OpenSearchSimpleSniffer` class which reuses the hosts given in the configuration, which is typically the hostname of the load balancer or proxy.
-For example, a configuration like this would cause connections to `logging-es` to reload every 100 operations:
+For example, a configuration like this would cause connections to `logging-os` to reload every 100 operations:

 ```
-host logging-es
+host logging-os
 port 9200
 reload_connections true
 sniffer_class_name Fluent::Plugin::OpenSearchSimpleSniffer